 Each individual vineyard parcel was harvested separately with the majority of batches then de-stemmed prior to fermentation.
 Approximately 15% of the parcels were fermented as whole bunches.
 Subsequently, gentle daily pumping over of the skins during fermentation helped extract a soft, complex structure.
 The skin maceration was extended for up to three weeks following fermentation to further integrate and soften the tannins.
 Following seven months of ageing in a combination of small French oak and stainless steel tanks, the individual blocks were blended to create the ideal marriage of components.

-The blackberry, spice and liqorice nuances combine to produce a fruit dominant but complex wine.
-A small inclusion of the white variety Viognier gives the wine beautiful perfume and allows the wine more accessibility while young.
+This Syrah has aromas of blackberry, spice and liquorice which combine to produce a complex, fruit-dominant wine.
+A small inclusion of the white variety Viognier gives the wine beautiful perfume and allows for more accessibility while young.
+The wine is deliberately released at a very youthful age to maximise the beautiful perfume and fruit freshness.